Signs and Prophecy: Major

 O Little Town of Bethlehem?
 Why?
 17:00

 It has been said many times, that the Bible teaches the rapture doctrine of imminence, meaning it could happen at any minute.
 As far as mankind is concerned that is, and has always been true, even as prophecies that weren't fully understood, became known.
 However, the rapture most probably couldn't have happened until Israel put forth it's leaves, otherwise they would have had to become a nation and all rush to Israel within three and a half years for certain prophecies to be able to take place during the tribulation.
-We have never known for certain, but the more time unfolds, the more the words that were shut up until the time of the end, become understood.
+We have never known for certain, but the more time unfolds, the more the words that were "sealed up" until the time of the end, have become understood.

 We have never been able to predict when it will happen, because that has not been given to us.
 The doctrine of imminence has always been true for us, but God has known the rapture date since the beginning, and we do not, and cannot know that.
 We do know, among a few other things, that it won't happen until the full number of the gentiles has come in.
-We are also told, and meant to live life as if the land owner could return at any moment.
+We are also told, and meant to live life as if the landowner could return at any moment.
 This is made clear in places like Matthew 24:42-51.
 However, there are many patterns, clues, and signs we are given to keep watch for, knowing that this day will come like a thief, just as 1 Thessalonians 5:4 says,"But you, brothers, are not in the darkness so that this day should overtake you like a thief."
 No, we do not know the day or the hour, but there is a lot in the Bible that has been made available by God for us to study, so that we will not be in darkness, and that this day won't overtake us like a thief.
 We will see it coming, and a lot has been unfolding right in front of us, for those of us who have been keeping watch.
 It is indeed, close.

 We are explicitly told that the generation that sees Israel put forth it's leaves will be the last.
 I'm sure everyone who lived prior to the year 1948, were not very sure if that generation promise was fulfilled, or not.
 Especially after the First Zionist Congress, and the Balfour Declaration happened, then followed by the world wars occurring towards the end of the generational time periods.
 They probably thought for sure that it was the end, and that Hitler was the antichrist, who was indeed "bent on conquest."
 Even before that happened much of the prophecies in the Bible were still very unknown and sealed up, until the time of the end.